 Fabric choice will make or break this pattern.
 If you want a “peasant” look you can use a cheap cotton blend, otherwise spend a bit more and get a middleweight fashion fabric, jersey, wool blend, or poly-cotton blend.
 Be careful about 100% polyester if you are wearing this dress in a warm climate.
 Polyester does not breathe and you will get hot and sweaty very fast.
 Also, be cautious of knit fabric.
 My second dress is made with knit.
 Knit is evil to work with, but it still turned out pretty, except the hat.
 That was a mess.

 - Spruce up your dress with details.
 The basic one-hour dress is just that: basic.
 Especially if your top and bottom are the same fabric, you will want to add some trim, pockets, sash, embroidery, or other decorative element.
 You can also leave the dress plain but add accessories like jewelry, a cloche hat, gloves, purse, shoes, and tights (black or a fun geometrical pattern).
-Look at for decorating ideas. ” It definitely takes more than an hour if you want it to have any embellishment!
+Look at images of 1920s dresses for decorating ideas. ” It definitely takes more than an hour if you want it to have any embellishment!
 But it’s fun and easy, good for beginners who feel intimidated by historic patterns.” – Heather Q.

 - This pattern was designed to make a frock- a day dress- however; it can easily be made into evening wear.
 Use a breaded chiffon, silk, or satin fabric.
 Add extensive embellishments and top it off with high-end jewelry and accessories.

 - Since this pattern was made in 1922, the design is not your typical short flapper dress with a loose but more fitted design.
-For a later ’20s pattern by the same author, use instead.
+For a later ’20s pattern by the same author, use Pretty Frocks the Easy Way instead.
 I actually like this pattern a little better, yet it is just as easy to use as the One Hour dress pattern.
 My blue handkerchief hem dress below was made with pretty frocks.
 I wore it again when I was 8.5 months pregnant, but this time I added accessories to give it more dimension.
 Read about all the ways you can accessorize a plain 1920s dress here.

 More examples of One Hour Dresses: